fingerskier/computational_philosophy/README.md

 - Is there more to experience than knowledge?
 - Would we even know our first color at first sight by knowledge alone?

+### Reality
+- "This is not a pipe" Magritte & Sailhammer
+- Platonism vs Materialism

 ## 1. Foundational Concepts

 ### Philosophy of Mind and Computation